-Getting your Shopify products into Google’s Rich Snippets is difficult and complicated.
+Getting your Shopify products into Google’s Rich Results and Rich Snippets programs can be difficult and complicated.

 If you spend a bit of time searching online you’ll find a few places where people share the code that is "supposed" to work.